douglasgreen/outlines/religion/christianity/bible.en.md

 **Revelation**: The divine or supernatural disclosure to humans of something relating to human existence.
 The last book of the New Testament is also called Revelation.

 **Scripture**: The sacred writings of Christianity contained in the Bible, and also used to refer to the sacred writings of other religions.

+## Frequently Asked Questions

+1. **What is the Bible?**
+   - The Bible is a collection of religious texts and scriptures sacred in Christianity, believed to be inspired by God.
+It consists of the Old Testament and the New Testament.

+2. **Who wrote the Bible?**
+   - The Bible was written by multiple authors over centuries.
+Traditional beliefs attribute Moses as the author of the first five books, and various prophets, kings, disciples, and apostles wrote the rest.

+3. **How old is the Bible?**
+   - The writing of the Bible spanned over a thousand years, approximately from 1200 BC to 100 AD.

+4. **What is the main message of the Bible?**
+   - The main message is the relationship between God and humanity, the story of salvation through Jesus Christ, and the teachings of love, redemption, and ethical living.

+5. **How many books are in the Bible?**
+   - The Protestant Bible contains 66 books, the Catholic Bible includes 73, and the Eastern Orthodox Bible has 78.

+6. **What is the difference between the Old Testament and the New Testament?**
+   - The Old Testament, also known as the Hebrew Bible, contains the religious writings of the Jewish faith.
+The New Testament focuses on the life and teachings of Jesus Christ and the early Christian church.

+7. **Who is Jesus according to the Bible?**
+   - Jesus Christ is regarded as the Son of God, the Savior of humanity, whose life, death, and resurrection are central to Christian faith.

+8. **What are the Ten Commandments?**
+   - The Ten Commandments are a set of biblical principles relating to ethics and worship, given to Moses by God on Mount Sinai.

+9. **What is the significance of the resurrection of Jesus?**
+   - The resurrection is central to Christian belief, symbolizing Jesus' victory over sin and death, and the promise of eternal life for believers.

+10. **What are the Gospels?**
+    - The Gospels are the first four books of the New Testament (Matthew, Mark, Luke, John) that describe the life, ministry, death, and resurrection of Jesus.

+11. **What is the Book of Revelation about?**
+    - Revelation, the last book of the New Testament, is an apocalyptic text that discusses the end times and the second coming of Jesus Christ.

+12. **What is the role of the prophets in the Bible?**
+    - Prophets in the Bible were messengers of God, chosen to convey God’s messages and teachings to the people.

+13. **What is sin according to the Bible?**
+    - Sin, in Christian belief, is an act or a state of disobedience against the will and law of God.

+14. **What does the Bible say about prayer?**
+    - The Bible encourages prayer as a way of communicating with God, offering thanks, seeking guidance, and confessing sins.

+15. **What is faith according to the Bible?**
+    - Faith in the Bible is trust and belief in God and His promises, often emphasized as a key component of salvation and a relationship with God.

+16. **What are parables and why did Jesus use them?**
+    - Parables are simple stories used by Jesus to illustrate moral or spiritual lessons, making complex ideas more relatable.

+17. **What is the purpose of the Psalms?**
+    - The Book of Psalms contains poems and songs that express a range of human emotions, from sorrow to joy, and are used in worship and prayer.

+18. **What does the Bible say about love?**
+    - The Bible places high importance on love, describing it as the greatest commandment and the essence of God's nature.

+19. **How should the Bible be interpreted?**
+    - Interpretation varies among denominations and individuals.
+Some view it literally, others symbolically, and many apply historical and cultural contexts.

+20. **What is the significance of baptism in Christianity?**
+    - Baptism symbolizes purification and the rebirth as a follower of Jesus.
+It's a public declaration of faith and a rite of initiation into the Christian community.